 Galveston County Hazard Mitigation Plan – Texas is no stranger to natural disasters such as fires, thunderstorms, hurricanes, flooding and in some cases earthquakes.
 The Galveston County government has devised a hazard mitigation plan to guide citizens in the event of a county-wide emergency.

 Galveston County Flood Risks and Planning – Visit the official website for Galveston County to learn more about their flood zones.
 Use their interactive mapping tool to discover if you are in a high-risk flood area and what to do in case of an evacuation.

 Are you having a difficult time resolving your claim with your insurance company?
 Have you been met with unreasonable delays and coverage disputes for a claim that’s well within your policy’s terms and conditions?
 If so, then we urge you to contact LeMaster & Ahmed PLLC.
 The attorneys at LeMaster & Ahmed PLLC have 30 combined years of experience in insurance law we can utilize for your case.
 Let us guide you through this process and advocate for you and your interests every step of the way.

 You can call us at (888) 306-2119 to set up your first consultation.
-LeMaster & Ahmed PLLC accepts clients throughout the greater Dallas, Houston and Fort Worth Metroplex area including the following counties Denton County, Tarrant County, Collin County, Montgomery County, Galveston County, Dallas County, and Harris County.
+LeMaster & Ahmed PLLC accepts clients throughout the greater Galveston and Galveston County area and surrounding counties including Collin County, Dallas County, Harris County, or Montgomery County.